Fedosin/kube-dethrottler/README.md

 # kube-dethrottler

-The goal of `kube-dethrottler` is to prevent Kubernetes nodes from becoming overloaded due to non-CPU resource usage.
+`kube-dethrottler` is a Kubernetes node agent designed to prevent nodes from becoming overloaded due to high system load average.
+The goal of this program is to prevent Kubernetes nodes from becoming overloaded due to non-CPU resource usage.
 The default Kubernetes scheduler currently bases placement decisions primarily on CPU usage, ignoring disk I/O and network activity.
-This can lead to nodes becoming heavily loaded even when CPU usage appears low.
-This program addresses this issue by marking overloaded nodes with a Kubernetes taint, discouraging the scheduler from placing additional pods on them.
+This can lead to nodes becoming heavily loaded even when CPU usage appears low. kube-dethrottler addresses this issue by marking overloaded nodes with a Kubernetes taint, discouraging the scheduler from placing additional pods on them.

-## Program Logic

-The program continuously reads the system load average from the host’s /proc/loadavg file.
-It calculates the normalized load average by dividing each value by the number of CPU cores.
-If any of the normalized load averages (1-minute, 5-minute, or 15-minute) exceed their respective configured thresholds, the program applies a taint to the node.
-If all values fall below their thresholds, the taint is removed.

 ## Features